-Because of the rise in popularity in floral flavours, a lot of the shops here in the UK are now selling food grade flowers.
+Because of the rise in popularity of floral flavours, a lot of the shops here in the UK are now selling food grade flowers.
 Dried and fresh.
 I used food grade dried rose petals in the actual shortbread itself and I also sprinkled a few petals on the chocolate.
 Partly for decoration and partially for added flavour.

 I really like these shortbread cookies with dark chocolate, I find that it compliments the floral rose and sweetness of the shortbread perfectly.
 I used a 70% cocoa chocolate, so it was quite bitter.
 But I like that.
 By all means, use a chocolate you like.
 Milk, white or a dark chocolate with less of a cocoa concentration of 55% or 60%.